robamu/robamu.github.io/content/posts/packaging-python-in-2023.md

 ## Testing the upload of the package

+Most of the following steps are based on the official [packaging tutorial](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
 We have the most important components of our package and would like to upload it to PyPI now.
 We build the package first like already shown.